eProsima/Fast-DDS-docs/docs/dynamictypes.rst

 Annotations
 ^^^^^^^^^^^

-DynamicTypeBuilder allows applying annotation to both current type and inner members with the methods:
+DynamicTypeBuilder allows applying an annotation to both current type and inner members with the methods:

 - ``apply_annotation``